swiftlang/vscode-swift/docs/contributor/writing-effective-tests.md

 import * as vscode from "vscode";

 suite("Mocking a Global Interface", async function () {
+    // Runs Mocha's setup() and teardown() functions to stub out vscode.window automatically
-    const mockedVSCodeWindow = mockGlobalObject(vscode, "window");
+    // Notice how this is a constant defined at the root of the suite() and not in test() const mockedVSCodeWindow = mockGlobalObject(vscode, "window");

     test("define behavior for a global function", async () => {